grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-http/10-set-response-callback-expectedStatuses.md

 ---
 title: 'setResponseCallback( callback )'
 description: 'set responseCallback to mark responses as expected'
+excerpt: 'set responseCallback to mark responses as expected'
 ---

 > ### 🎉 New in v0.31.0